How America Lost World Leadership

 In 2017, America abruptly changed face.
 It became a deeply divided country no longer interested in world leadership, its soft power eroding fast.
 The question is: Who will dominate next, China, Europe, Russia?
 Or can America recover?

 Trump’s inaugural speech with its America First message shook the world.
 And he has kept it up with alarming tweets, insulting and threatening people and countries, sowing confusion among America’s allies and foes.
-His emotional and erratic tweeting may not add up to a credible foreign policy, he is, in his first year, the least popular President in US history and has signed fewer laws than Obama, yet, with support from the Republican Congress, he has brought deep change: He has successfully turned America in on itself and ushered an age of small government and Big Business.
+He is, in his first year, the least popular President in US history and has signed fewer laws than Obama, yet, with support from the Republican Congress, he has managed to bring deep change: He has successfully turned America in on itself and ushered an age of small government and Big Business.

 The tax overhaul benefits primarily the Republican party’s backers, big corporations and multi-millionaires.
 It also comes with a provision to drill for oil in the Arctic National Wildlife Refuge.
 And this on top of huge rollbacks in natural reserves, opening up to private exploitation over 2 million acres in Utah.